adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 A polyfill can be described as follows:

-> "A polyfill, [...] is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
+> "A polyfill, [...] is a piece of code [...] that provides the technology that you, the developer, expect the browser to provide natively.
 Flattening the API landscape [...]."

 This sounds like a great idea because it means developers can assume that the API is available to use for all browsers.
 However, this can be very problematic as David Mark states: